morgen-so/morgen-cw-sdk/README.md

-Morgen Assist – Custom Workflow SDK
+Custom Workflow SDK
 ===================================

-A CLI + helpers to make it easier to build, test and deploy custom workflows to the Morgen Assist platform.
+A CLI + helpers to make it easier to build, test and deploy custom workflows to the Morgen platform.

 :warning: This is an experimental library, breaking changes likely.